harshitaa2016-byte/Datastore-name-fixer/README.md

-ESXi Host Management Script
+📁 Datastore Renaming Automation Script

-This PowerShell script automates the management of ESXi hosts by enabling SSH services and ensuring hosts exit maintenance mode using VMware PowerCLI.
+This PowerShell script automates the renaming of datastores in a VMware vSphere environment using VMware PowerCLI.
+It allows administrators to efficiently rename datastores based on a specified naming convention, enhancing consistency and manageability across the infrastructure.

 🔧 Features

-Connects to specified ESXi hosts using provided credentials.

-Checks if each host is in maintenance mode and exits it if true.

-Enables and starts the SSH service on each host.

-Sets the SSH service to start automatically on boot.
+Dynamic Renaming: Automatically renames datastores by inserting a specified suffix (e.g., -xr-srv001) after the site code in the datastore name.

+Flexible Input: Prompts the user for the vCenter server's FQDN or IP address and the site code at runtime, eliminating the need for hardcoded values.

+Selective Processing: Targets only datastores whose names start with the specified site code, ensuring that only relevant datastores are renamed.

+Safety Checks: Skips renaming for datastores that already contain the specified suffix, preventing redundant operations.

-🧰 Prerequisites
+⚙️ Prerequisites

 PowerShell 5.1 or later.

 VMware PowerCLI module installed.

-Valid credentials with appropriate permissions to manage ESXi hosts.
+Valid credentials with appropriate permissions to manage datastores in the vSphere environment.

-⚙️ Usage
+📝 Usage Instructions

 Open PowerShell as an administrator.

 Run the script by entering:

-.\Enable-SSH-ESXi.ps1
+.\Rename-Datastore.ps1

+When prompted, enter the vCenter server's FQDN or IP address.

+Provide the site code when prompted.

+The script will process each datastore, renaming those that match the specified criteria.